crowelab/PyIR/README.md

 pip3 uninstall pyir
 ```

-## Install With Virtual Box

-Instructions for installing PyIR with a VirtualBox container can be found [in the wiki](https://github.com/crowelab/PyIR/wiki/Installing-PyIR-in-VirtualBox)

 #### Potential Issues:
 ##### 1. Can't find pyir executable
 Locate your local bin folder with PyIR and add it to your PATH variable. ~/.local/bin and /usr/local/bin are good places